offensive-packaging/documentation/python-virtualenv/index.md

    * is slower (by not having the app-data seed method),
    * is not as extendable,
-   * cannot create virtual environments for arbitrarily installed python versions (and automatically discover these),
+   * cannot create virtual environments for arbitrarily installed Python versions (and automatically discover these),
    * does not have as rich programmatic API (describe virtual environments without creating them).